BoE's Weale says weak productivity barrier to more stimulus

 Weale's comments came in a speech he intends to deliver on Wednesday at the University of Manchester, an advance copy of which was provided by the Bank.

-Other policymakers' views will become clearer in minutes of the BoE's November policy decision, which will be published at 0930 GMT on Wednesday.
+Other policymakers' views will become clearer in minutes of the Bank's November policy decision, which will be published at 0930 GMT on Wednesday.

 However, Berenberg Bank economist Rob Wood said that Weale's opinions were probably fairly representative of the rest of the MPC, as productivity concerns had surfaced in last week's quarterly economic outlook from the central bank.